Anikkattilammakshethram

 Anikkattilammakshethram is a Hindu Temple situated in Anicadu Village, 3.5 km from Mallappally in Pathanamthitta district in the southern part of Kerala, in the peninsular India.

-In this temple, Adiparasakthi Sivan and benign Parvathi are worshiped with equal significance in one Sreekovil, which is one of the rarest of its kind in Kerala.
-Agnimahakalan and Agniyekshi are symbolized in these idols, each measuring about 4 feet and installed side by side.
-The demon-shaped Lord Shiva (Kiratha) has bow and arrow in His arms and Parvati has sword in Her hand.
+In this temple, Jagat Pita and Jagat Mata (Lord Shiva and Parvati Devi) are worshiped with equal significance in one Sreekovil, which is one of the rarest of its kind in Kerala.
+Anthimahakalan and Ayilayekshi are symbolized in these idols, each measuring about 4 feet and installed side by side.
+Th Lord Shiva is in his Kiratha(Hunter)form welding a bow and an arrow in His arms and the Mother Goddess Parvati has a sword in Her hand.
 The temple, situated by the bank of river Manimala, is estimated to have come into existence around 1600 years ago during the early days of Edapally dynasty.
 Apart from the Deities in the main Sreekovil, there are Lord Siva, Bhadra, Nagaraja, Rakshasas and Yekshiamma in the sub-abodes in the courtyard.